TheSoubi/DungeonTable/README.md

 # Dungeon Table – The No-Bullshit Virtual Table Top

 **A simple, intuitive Virtual Table Top for local tabletop RPG sessions.**

-No bullshit features, no complex setup.
-Just plug in a screen, launch, and play.
+No bullshit features but thanks to advanced tools, your scene will be ready in no time.

 ![demo_picture](./github_resources/demo_picture.jpg)